rtanglao/rtDOTcom/_posts/2026-09-19-p2201-filipinana-second-viewing-highly-recommended-colonialism-not-dead-shot-square-re-elect.md

 ---
 layout: post
 title: "Filipiñana 2nd viewing: shot in square i.e. 1:1 re-elect Dr. Palanca, colonialism is not over in the Philippines.
-This movie still highly recommended.
+This movie still highly recommended."
+---
 * The re-elect Dr. Palanca terrible campaign is absolutely true; in fact truth is stranger than fiction when it comes to Filipino election campaigns at any level!
 * Actually shot in 4:3 but really looks square
 * Colonialism isn't over: 1st the Spanish, then the Americans, then the Japanese, then the Americans again (how never realy left) and the Chinese want to colonize the Philipines too